Thai pork and beef burgers have Asian flavors, chiles and spicy peanut sauce. Make this spicy burger recipe on your grill for an easy meal!

 - ⅓ cup peanut butter chunky or smooth

-- 2 tbsp Sambal Oelek or other hot chile paste
+- 2 tablespoon Sambal Oelek or other hot chile paste

-- 2 tsp soy sauce or tamari sauce
+- 2 teaspoon soy sauce or tamari sauce

 - cilantro leaves